 - Share: Once your project is ready to be reviewed, you can share prototypes or design specs, or export the project or assets with your stakeholders.

 Read on for more details on designing, prototyping, and sharing in XD.

 Gather your assets in one of the following ways:

 - Use Adobe XD's design tools to design your assets from scratch.
 For more information, see Drawing tools and Text tools.

 - Copy your designs from Photoshop, Sketch, After Effects or Illustrator, and paste them into your artboard in Adobe XD.
-You can also import, drag, or copy and paste a JPG, SVG, PDF, PNG, or GIF file from:
+You can also import, drag, or copy and paste a JPG, SVG, PNG, or GIF file from:

 - File Explorer (on Windows)

 - Finder (on Mac)